tresnammuharam-source/my_ethical_hacking/01_Foundations/JTR_JohnTheRipper.md

 If you are not using any of the above distributions, you can get the rockyou.txt wordlist from the SecLists(opens in new tab) repository under the /Passwords/Leaked-Databases subsection.
 You may need to extract it from the .tar.gz format using tar xvzf rockyou.txt.tar.gz.

+# John Basic Syntax
+The basic syntax of John the Ripper commands is as follows.
+We will cover the specific options and modifiers used as we use them.

+_john [options] [file path]_

+- john: Invokes the John the Ripper program
+- [options]: Specifies the options you want to use
+- [file path]: The file containing the hash you’re trying to crack; if it’s in the same directory, you won’t need to name a path, just the file.